SzymonRojek/to-do-list-app/README.md

 ## 🎥  Preview site :arrow_right: [clickHere](https://szymonrojek.github.io/to-do-list-app/)

 ## Description:
-This is a simple To-Do list application - helps to organize our daily tasks.
+This is a simple To-Do list application, helps to organize our daily tasks.
 Use it to capture and organize tasks the moment they pop into your head.

-To-do application will be developed with additional features.
+To-Do application will be developed with additional features.

 ## Technologies: